 Families which contain a large number of epiphytes include the Orchidaceae and Bromeliaceae.
 In the cactus family, two subgroups (rhipsalids and epiphyllids) are almost entirely epiphytes.

 In the Gesneriaceae, Nematanthus and Columnea are among the genera which have explored the epiphytic opportunities.
-In the Sinningia tribe, there are only two epiphytic species: S. cooperi and S. douglasii.
+In the Sinningia alliance, there are only two epiphytic species: S. cooperi and S. douglasii.

 This is a verb meaning to become white through loss of normal color.
 Plants growing in heavier shade than they are adapted to often become etiolated.